rabbah/vitals/README.md

 ## Using the Web App

-- Open the URL displayed in the deployment logs, e.g. `https://<nim-namespace>-apigcp.nimbella.io`
+- Open the URL displayed in the deployment logs, e.g. `https://<nim-namespace>-apigcp.nimbella.io`.
+You can also retrieve your URL by running `nim auth current --web`.

 ![](.images/form.png)